FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ### Answer

-This response indicates that FareHarbor sent a webhook to `https://my.webhook.url/`, but the server RECEIVING the webhook (i.e., your server) experienced an error.
-To resolve this, contact the person who is responsible for your server, and ask them to look through the server logs around the time when that webhook was sent.
-This should reveal the problem.
+A 500 response indicates that FareHarbor sent a webhook to `https://my.webhook.url/`, but the server RECEIVING the webhook (i.e., your server) experienced an unexpected error--informally, it "crashed".
+To resolve this, contact the person who is responsible for your server, and ask them to look through the server logs around the time that webhook was sent.
+This should provide some clues about the problem.

+A 40x response indicates that the server receiving the webhook (i.e., your server) did not like the data for some reason.
+Maybe the authentication was improper, or some fields were missing that it was expecting, or the webhook URL was incorrect on the FareHarbor dashboard.

-It is up to folks on your side to resolve the problem.
+In either case (500 or a 40x), it is up to folks on your side to resolve the problem.
 It may involve a reconfiguration or modification of your server software.
-Also, ensure that your server's SSL certificate is valid and has not expired.
+Also, ensure that your server's SSL certificate has not expired, and is valid for the URL in your webhook URL.

 It is unlikely that the problem lies with FareHarbor.
 As a general policy, FareHarbor does not make changes to the API and webhooks that would break existing partner implementations.

+In order to debug problems with webhooks, you may want to cause the webhook to be resent.
+See below for how to do that.

+## Question: Missed webhook for specific booking

+I missed a webhook for a specific booking.
+Maybe the webhook was sent, but it received a 400 or 500 response.
+Or maybe it seems like the webhook was never sent.
+What can I do?

+### Answer

+The easiest way to resend a webhook for a specific booking is to change something insignificant on the booking in question.
+Changing the booking note is often a good choice.
+The webhook should be resent shortly after any change to the booking.

+If the webhook received a 500 before and if it receives a 500 again, then your server software likely needs to be modified or reconfigured.
+Please talk to your technical staff.

+If the webhook receives a 40x, then check that the webhook URL is correct, and confirm that certificates, security keys, etc. are in place.

 ## Question: Missed bookings

-FareHarbor failed to send me webhooks for some bookings, rebookings, and/or cancellations.
+FareHarbor failed to send me webhooks for some bookings, rebookings, and/or cancellations, but I don't know which ones.
 What should I do?

 ### Answer